Dick Dale: Later career

 Surf rock's national popularity was somewhat brief, as the British Invasion began to overtake the American charts in 1964.
 Though he continued performing live, Dale developed colorectal cancer.
 In the liner notes of Better Shred Than Dead: The Dick Dale Anthology, Dale quoted Jimi Hendrix saying: "Then you'll never hear surf music again" in response to hearing he might be terminally ill.
 Dale covered "Third Stone from the Sun" as a tribute to Hendrix.
 Though he recovered, he retired from music for several years.
 In 1979, he almost lost a leg after a pollution-related infection of a mild swimming injury.
 As a result, Dale became an environmental activist and soon began performing again.
 He recorded a new album in 1986 and was nominated for a Grammy.
 In 1987, he appeared in the movie Back to the Beach, playing surf music and performing "Pipeline" with Stevie Ray Vaughan.
 In 1993, he recorded a guitar solo for the track "Should Have Known" released as a vinyl single by the Southern California indie band, The Pagodas.

 The use of "Miserlou" in the 1994 Quentin Tarantino film Pulp Fiction gained him a new audience.
 The following year, John Peel praised his playing following a gig in the Garage, London.
 Peel later selected "Let's Go Trippin'" as the theme tune for his BBC Radio 4 series Home Truths.
 The same year, he recorded a surf-rock version of Camille Saint-Saëns's "Aquarium" from The Carnival of the Animals for the musical score of the enclosed roller coaster, Space Mountain at Disneyland in Anaheim, California.

+Dick Dale participated in the Vans Warped Tour in 1996, along with NOFX, Pennywise and Rocket From The Crypt.
+A booking agent for the event told the Los Angeles Times: "I'm a fan [of Dale's], and I thought it would be cool to expose him to this group of young kids."

-Dale was inducted to the Hollywood Rock Walk of Fame in 1996.
+Dale was inducted to the Hollywood Rock Walk of Fame that same year.
 In 2000 the U.S. House of Representatives elected Dale into the Library of Congress Hall of Records for outstanding achievements in music.
 In March 2005, Q magazine placed Dale's version at number 89 in its list of the 100 Greatest Guitar Tracks.

 In 2009, Dale was inducted into the Musicians Hall of Fame and Museum in Nashville, Tennessee.
 Dale is also a 2011 inductee into the Surfing Walk of Fame in Huntington Beach, California, in the Surf Culture category.